 Unlike the conventional fixed clip-on bobbers, they do not have to be attached to the line in any fashion.
 Instead, they slide or slip up and down it, hence the name slip bobber.

-Some of the most popular slip bobber types are made by Thill, a company that offers an entire range of slip bobbers for all types of fishing and species.
-On average, a slip bobber costs between two and 4 dollars and virtually every bait and tackle shop in America sells them.
+Some of the most popular slip bobber types are made by Thill, a company that offers an entire range of slip bobbers for a variety of fishing techniques and fish species.

 How Does a Slip Bobber Work?